macsharma/large-scale-MCM/README.md

 ## Examples
 To run on test dataset for classification run
-1) classification_2D_MCM1.py
+1) classification_2D_MCM2.py
+The toolbox gives only two options for algo_type, but choosing C1 = 0 for both MCM and LS-MCM and choosing 'l2' as reg_type results in SVM primal and LS-SVM primal respectively

 To run on test dataset for regression run
-1) regression_2D_MCM1.py
+1) regression_2D_MCM2.py  (to be uploaded soon)

 ## Citation
-If you use the code please cite the following paper using the bibtex entry:
+If you use the code please cite the following papers using the bibtex entry:

 ```
 @article{sharma2017large,